Nuitka/Nuitka/README.rst

 Literals are the one obvious source of constants, but also most likely other optimization steps like constant propagation or function inlining will be.
-So this one should not be underestimated and a very important step of successful optimizations.
+So this one should not be underestimated and a crucial step of successful optimizations.
 Every option to produce a constant may impact the generated code quality a lot.

 .. admonition:: Status